7 Signs That You Need a New Business Website Design

 This automatically marks your website as a better quality.

 If your website is not optimised for mobile phones, it's like you don't even have a business website design.

 Users today use their mobile phones more than their laptops and computers.

 This means that most searches will be conducted via smartphones.

 If your website can't handle that, it's useless.

-The most common problem with non-optimized sites is that they can’t load articles well.
+The most common problem with non-optimised sites is that they can't load articles well.

 The text is all over the screen, part of it is missing, or it can't be reached at all.

 If you have pictures and videos, they'll also be pretty much useless on mobile phones.

 Some videos and photos may even cause the mobile phone to freeze or slow down.